crowdsecurity/crowdsec/pkg/acquisition/README.md

 Ground rules :

  - All modules must respect the `tomb.Tomb`
- - `StreamingAcquisition` never returns, `OneShotAcquisition` returns when datasource is consumed
+ - `StreamingAcquisition` starts dedicated routines (via the `tomb.Tomb`) and returns, while `OneShotAcquisition` returns when datasource is consumed
  - `ConfigureByDSN` allows to configure datasource via cli for command-line invokation.
 Liberties can be taken with dsn format
  - Each datasource will be given a logger at configuration time, that is configured according to `DataSourceCommonCfg`.
 It is advised to customize it via [`.WithFields`](https://pkg.go.dev/github.com/sirupsen/logrus#WithFields) to take advantage of structured logging.